-Pin Descriptions on page 18
+- 5.2 Pin Descriptions

-USARTSPI - USART in SPI Mode on page 260
+- 25. USART in SPI (USARTSPI) Mode

-PM - Power Management and Sleep Modes on page 64
+- 14. Power Management and Sleep Modes

-I/O-Ports on page 103
+- 18. I/O-Ports

-About Code Examples on page 24
+- 9. About Code Examples

-23.3.
-SS Pin Functionality
+23.3 SS Pin Functionality

-23.3.1.
-Slave Mode
+23.3.1 Slave Mode

-When the SPI is configured as a Slave, the Slave Select ( $\overline{SS}$ ) pin is always input.
-When $\overline{SS}$ is held low, the SPI is activated, and MISO becomes an output if configured so by the user.
+When the SPI is configured as a slave, the Slave Select (\overline{SS}) pin is always input.
+When \overline{SS} is held low, the SPI is activated, and MISO becomes an output if configured so by the user.
 All other pins are inputs.
-When $\overline{SS}$ is driven high, all pins are inputs, and the SPI is passive, which means that it will not receive incoming data.
+When \overline{SS} is driven high, all pins are inputs, and the SPI is passive, which means that it will not receive incoming data.
 The SPI logic will be reset once the SS pin is driven high.

-The $\overline{SS}$ pin is useful for packet/byte synchronization to keep the slave bit counter synchronous with the master clock generator.
-When the $\overline{SS}$ pin is driven high, the SPI slave will immediately reset the send and receive logic, and drop any partially received data in the Shift Register.
+The \overline{SS} pin is useful for packet/byte synchronization to keep the slave bit counter synchronous with the master clock generator.
+When the \overline{SS} pin is driven high, the SPI slave will immediately reset the send and receive logic, and drop any partially received data in the Shift register.

-23.3.2.
-Master Mode
+23.3.2 Master Mode

-When the SPI is configured as a Master (MSTR in SPCR is set), the user can determine the direction of the SS pin.
+When the SPI is configured as a Master (MSTR in SPCR is set), the user can determine the direction of the \overline{SS} pin.

-If $\overline{SS}$ is configured as an output, the pin is a general output pin which does not affect the SPI system.
-Typically, the pin will be driving the $\overline{SS}$ pin of the SPI Slave.
+If \overline{SS} is configured as an output, the pin is a general output pin that does not affect the SPI system.
+Typically, the pin will be driving the \overline{SS} pin of the SPI slave.

-If $\overline{SS}$ is configured as an input, it must be held high to ensure Master SPI operation.
-If the $\overline{SS}$ pin is driven low by peripheral circuitry when the SPI is configured as a Master with the $\overline{SS}$ pin defined as an input, the SPI system interprets this as another master selecting the SPI as a slave and starting to send data to it.
+If \overline{SS} is configured as an input, it must be held high to ensure master SPI operation.
+If the \overline{SS} pin is driven low by peripheral circuitry when the SPI is configured as a master with the \overline{SS} pin defined as an input, the SPI system interprets this as another master selecting the SPI as a slave and starting to send data to it.
 To avoid bus contention, the SPI system takes the following actions:

-- 1. The MSTR bit in SPCR is cleared and the SPI system becomes a Slave.
-As a result of the SPI becoming a Slave, the MOSI and SCK pins become inputs. - 2.
-The SPIF Flag in SPSR is set, and if the SPI interrupt is enabled, and the I-bit in SREG is set, the interrupt routine will be executed.
+- 1. The MSTR bit in SPCR is cleared and the SPI system becomes a slave.
+As a result of the SPI becoming a slave, the MOSI and SCK pins become inputs. - 2.
+The SPIF flag in SPSR is set, and if the SPI interrupt is enabled, and the I-bit in SREG is set, the interrupt routine will be executed.

-Thus, when interrupt-driven SPI transmission is used in Master mode, and there exists a possibility that $\overline{SS}$ is driven low, the interrupt should always check that the MSTR bit is still set.
+Thus, when interrupt-driven SPI transmission is used in Master mode, and there exists a possibility that \overline{SS} is driven low, the interrupt should always check that the MSTR bit is still set.
 If the MSTR bit has been cleared by a slave select, it must be set by the user to re-enable SPI Master mode.

-23.4.
-Data Modes
+23.4 Data Modes

 There are four combinations of SCK phase and polarity with respect to serial data, which are determined by control bits CPHA and CPOL.
 Data bits are shifted out and latched in on opposite edges of the SCK signal, ensuring sufficient time for data signals to stabilize.
-The following table, summarizes SPCR.CPOL and SPCR.CPHA settings.
+The following table summarizes SPCR.CPOL and SPCR.CPHA settings.